Overseas departments and regions of France

+French Guiana, Martinique, and Mayotte are single territorial collectivities, and so (along with Corsica) have a single government that operates as both a region and a department.
+Guadeloupe and Réunion have separate regional and departmental governments that cover the same territory.

+Other parts of Overseas France have more autonomy, namely the overseas collectivities and New Caledonia.

 History

 France's earliest, short-lived attempt at setting up overseas departments was after Napoleon's conquest of the Republic of Venice in 1797, when the hitherto Venetian Ionian Islands fell to the French Directory and were organised as the departments of Mer-Égée, Ithaque and Corcyre.
 In 1798, the Russian Admiral Fyodor Ushakov evicted the French from these islands, and though France regained them via the Treaty of Tilsit in 1807, the three departments were not revived.

-Under the 1947 Constitution of the Fourth Republic, the French colonies of Guadeloupe and Martinique in the Caribbean; French Guiana in South America; and Réunion in the Indian Ocean were defined as overseas departments, joining Algeria in North Africa, which had previously been divided into three departments and a territory in 1848.
+Under the 1946 constitution of the Fourth Republic, the French colonies of Guadeloupe and Martinique in the Caribbean; French Guiana in South America; and Réunion in the Indian Ocean were defined as overseas departments, joining Algeria in North Africa, which had previously been divided into three departments and a territory in 1848.
 (Note: With the departmentalization of French Algeria during the Second French Republic, the departments of Algiers, Oran, and Constantine were established in the north of the country while the Saharan portion was administered as the Southern Territories.)